aerahan/aerahan.github.io/_posts/2022-11-06-MySQL-Command-Basics.md

 tags: [mysql, database, basics]
 ---

+MySQL is a popular open source relational database management system.

 <!--more-->

 Most MySQL commands are self explanatory, so I'll just generally drop an example or syntax with a short explanation.
 One note, a MySQL statement ends at the semi-colon `;`.